 Daisy told me the whole story of the few days leading up to this disaster.
 We sat by the fire on her couch in the early morning hours.
 When the door opened and her eldest, stepped in, he collapsed against the wall crying and keening loudly in despair.
 I slipped unnoticed out the back door.
 My Blunstones leaving their distinctive print in the freshly fallen snow.
 Down the back deck steps and around the house to my car.
 I drove home in a daze.
 I walked in to find my husband Dean and my son Leo silent with despair.
 All I could manage to do was to make a pot of soup for my friend in her grief.

 In the wee hours, Jonah had followed his son’s bootprints (and many obvious signs of his slipping and falling on the trail, like bad snow-angel attempts).
 He entered the park, slipping and cursing the hidden ice as he went.
 A few hundred meters in, he saw Calvin’s backpack at the base of a tree and looked up, his headlight finding the silhouette of his youngest son hanging in the tree.
 Jonah struggled to get him down.
 He was still warm.
-He did CPR for almost an hour, crying, praying and shouting at him to wake up but systematically counting in keeping with his advanced military training.
+He did CPR for almost an hour, crying, praying and shouting at him to wake up but systematically counting in keeping with his elite military training.
 The paramedics finally arrived having had a hard time locating them in the dark woods and slipping and falling many times due to the deceptively slick ice under the layer of snow.

 Jonah called his ex-wife, The Mom, telling her not to come to the park.
 She went up there anyway.
 At the gates she was met by a cop who loved Calvin – knowing him through the dojo they shared.
 He avoided her eyes.
 Her heart sank to its deepest despair.